Step 1

 Step 3

-When your nappies come out of the machine your nappies should smell of nothing.
-If you can still smell detergent, you have used too much.
-If they do smell unclean after washing, they have not been washed long enough, the wrong dose of detergent has been used, the washing load has been too big, or your machine needs a maintenance cycle run.
+The nappies are perfectly clean when they come out of the wash odourless.
+Be aware that nappies will start to smell over time if the detergent is wrongly dosed for a long time.
+Read more about detergents here.
+If you can still smell detergent, you have used too much laundry powder.
+If they do smell unclean after washing, they have not been washed long enough, the wrong dose of detergent has been used or your machine needs a maintenance cycle run.

 Step 4